FLORIDA IS FLOODING.

 Adaptation to rising sea levels will take more than relocating people inland; It will affect the way infrastructure is built, water is stored, and crops are grown both in Florida and in other coastal regions of the US and the world.
 This crisis demands a complete overhaul in how cities are planned, organized and built, let alone the lifestyle trends that those living in the cities are used to.

-The Netherlands is a country who reclaimed about ⅓ of their entire landmass from the sea.
-Unlike Miami which was built up from the ocean, The Netherlands was designed by pumping sea water out to expose the ground on which to build up the country.
+The Netherlands is a country that reclaimed about ⅓ of its entire landmass from the sea.
+Unlike Miami which was built up from the ocean, The Netherlands was designed by pumping seawater out to expose the ground on which to build up the country.
 With a complex system of dykes, dams, pumps, and barriers to help keep the land separate from the sea, the anti-flooding system in the Netherlands is set up to protect the country from rising sea levels.
 It is the most complex anti-flood system in the world.